Kiranjith83/SA/SA.md

   - Recomended for apps that have a small number of critical instances that should be kept apart from each other.
   - EC2 instances never allowed on same underlying hardware.
   - This placement group is better for individual instances.
+  - A spread placement group supports a maximum of seven running instances per Availability Zone.
 - Partition Placement Group.
   - Similar like spread placement but used for group of instances.
   - EC2 creates a logical segment for a group of instances called partitions.